-county building, performed a daring feat today, one that caused those who witnessed it to hold their breath and to feel the sold chills run down their backs.
-The flar on the tower, which was half masted today on account of Bishop Rawlins' death, got tangled Monday, shortly before noon, caused through the breaking of one of the ropes, necessitating some one climbing to the top of the pole a distance of forty feet from the top of the building, to repair the rope and put it through the pulley.
-A similar agging the pagents on the had to send all over town before ould get anyone to climb the pule a like a young buy tree in a Kans much as possible.
+feat today, one that caused those who witnessed it to hold their breath and to feel the cold chills run down their backs.
+The flag on the tower, which was half musted today on account of Bishop Rawlins death, got tangled Monday, shortly before noon, caused through th breaking of one of the ropes, necessita-ing some one climbing to the top the pole a distance of forty feet from the top of the building, to repair th rope and put it through the pulley, similar accident happened on the Fourth of July when Janitor Siddows had to send all over town before to pole.
+A high wind was blowing at the time and the pole swayed to and fraction a young bay tree in a Kansacyclone.

-Janiter Siddoway called out to the young man to be careful, while his ax-sistant, George Hilton, caught hold of the pole with a view of steadying it as much as possible.
+Janitor Siddoway called out to the young man to be careful, while his a distant, George Hilton, caught hold the pole with a view of steadying it as much as possible.

 Jeffs climbed up the staff like a cat

 and was at the top in a "lifty."
-He

-three his legs around the staff and

-immediately set to work fixing the rope

-and pulley.
-Quite a few persons witnessed the feat from the grounds, while many turned their heads away expecting every minute that the young man would miss his hold and fall.

-Others expected to see the pole break in two, for the manner in which it swayed made it look almost certain that such would happen.

-Young Jeffs, however, went on with his work and acted the same as be does when engaged cleaning windows.
-After he had finished he slid down with the same case and grace he used in the same ense and grace he used in making the ascent.
+He threw his legs around the staff and immediately set to work fixing the rope and pulley.
+Quite a few persons wit-nessed the feat from the grounds, while many turned their heads away expecting every minute that the young man would miss his hold and fall.
+Others expected to see the pole break in two, for the manner in which it walved made it look almost certain that such would happen.
+Young Jeffs, however, went on with his work and acted the same as he locs when engaged cleaning windows.
+After he had finished he slid down with the same case and grace he used in same ease and grace he used in the same ease and grace he used in making the ascent.

 He was highly complimented for his nerve, but there were many who said they would not have undertaken such a hazardous task for all the money there is in Utah.

-Jeffs said he felt a little bit funny once when he caught sight of the crowd below watching him, "I don't think you could have made it if the pole had been greass," remarked Janitor Hilton, as the crowd descended from the roof.
+Jeffs said he felt a little bit funny once when he caught sight of the crowd below watching him.
+"I don't think you could have made it if the pole had been greasy." remarked Janitor Hilton, as the crowd descended from the roof.